jacopotarantino/angular-match-media/README.md

 ```

 #### OnChange
-The callback fed to `.onChange` will execute on every window resize and takes the truthiness of the media query as its first argument.
+The callback fed to `.onChange` will execute only when a window resize causes the media query to begin matching or to
+stop matching, and takes the truthiness of the media query as its first argument.
 Be careful using this method as `resize` events fire often and can bog down your application if not handled properly.
- - Executes the callback function ONLY when the match differs from previous match.
+ - Executes the callback function ONLY when the true/false state of the match differs from previous state.
  - Returns the current match truthiness.
  - The 'scope' parameter is required for cleanup reasons (destroy event).